ahwayakchih/conditionalizer/README.markdown

 To allow or block saving of an entry:

 1. Add Filter field to section which you want to filter by expression.
-2. Enter expression which has to evaluate to true before entry can be saved.
-You can use `{$param}` syntax to make expression use values POSTed from HTML form, e.g., value of field named `fields[published]` can be put into expression using `{$published}`.
+2. Enter expression which will be evaluated when entry is saved.
+If it returns false, field value will be set to "no" in database.
+Otherwise it will be set to "yes".
+You can use `{XPath}` syntax to make expression use values found in XML containing `post`, `author`, `old-entry` (if entry is being edited) and `entry` elements, e.g., value of field named `fields[published]` can be put into expression using `{post/published}`.
+3. Check "Allow saving entry only if expression above evaluates to true" if field should prevent entry from being saved after expression evaluates to false.
-3. Edit entry and see if it can or cannot be saved.
+4. Edit entry and see if it can or cannot be saved to database :).

 ## Syntax